Bei-You-BH/MAD/README.md

 ## Description

-- `Multi-wavelength light curves` folder contains the data points which are plotted in **Fig. 1、2、4, and Fig. S7、S8**.
+- `Multi-wavelengths observation data` folder contains the data points which are plotted in **Fig. 1、2、4, and Fig. S7、S8**.

 - `Time-delay` folder contains